 Source: Estonian National Electoral Committee

-For the last four consecutive elections, 2015 national, 2017 local, 2019 national and, 2019 European Parliament elections, e-voting is mostly used by middle-aged people, between 35–45 years old.
-The share of the youngest voting-eligible age segment, people between 16 to 24 years old is very small i.e. e-voters comprise a clearly smaller share out of voters within the 16–24 age group than they do among the 35–45 age group.
+For the last four consecutive elections, 2017 local, 2019 national, 2019 European Parliament elections, and 2021 local elections e-voting is mostly used by middle-aged people, between 35–45 years old.
+The share of the youngest voting-eligible age segment, people between 16 to 24 years old who can vote on local elections is yet small but rising.
 The distribution of age among active e-voters mirrors the finding that voting online in Estonia is not the most popular option among the youngest and presumably most tech-savvy citizens.

 Persons, who have been convicted by a court and are imprisoned, cannot vote.